kammoh/fobos/docs/source/workstation/setup_linux.rst

 `Install JupyterLab the Hard Way <https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/HEAD/docs/installation-guide-hard.md>`_.
 We will use ``conda`` to manage the Python environments.

 #.
-Get the Anaconda public gpg key
+Get the Anaconda public GPG key

     .. code-block:: bash